 Clinical Stage 4:

-- HIV is a totally preventable disease, which is why medical institutions have a department called ‘Preventive and Social Medicine’ (which, by the way, is utterly useless!
-Kidding though!!).
+- HIV is a totally preventable disease.
+Due to which medical institutions have a department called ‘Preventive and Social Medicine.

 - You should seek medical help if you have such drug addictions.
 Leaving the detestable habit of drug abuse is totally possible, given you want to do it.
-There are medicines to decrease craving; there are Rehabilitation Centers that are extremely supportive and help people lead better lives.
+There are medicines to decrease craving.
+And there are Rehabilitation Centers that are extremely supportive and help people lead better lives.

-- The government provides free testing, counseling, and drugs for HIV.
-Also, the results of tests are kept very confidential, and hence, no threats to your privacy arise.
+- The results of tests are kept very confidential, and hence, no threats to your privacy arise.

 Hence, early diagnosis gives you a clear picture of your HIV status.